FL Studio has become the go-to DAW for most producers nowadays due to the rise in its popularity and its user friendly nature.

 Change the tail to leave remainder in Project type so that the track outs don’t just cut abruptly at the end.

 Make sure only WAV is selected because you’re exporting track outs.
+Understand why WAVE is the best format.

 Change the Wav bit depth to either 16 bit int or 24 bit int or 32 bit int, depending on the quality you’re going for.
 I personally go for 16 bit int or 24 bit int.